Oregon Air National Guard

 The Oregon Air National Guard (OR ANG) is the aerial militia of the State of Oregon, United States of America.
-It is, along with the Oregon Army National Guard, an element of the Oregon National Guard.
+It is a reserve of the United States Air Force and along with the Oregon Army National Guard an element of the Oregon National Guard of the United States National Guard Bureau.

 As state militia units, the units in the Oregon Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the Governor of Oregon though the office of the Oregon Adjutant General unless they are federalized by order of the President of the United States.
 The Oregon Air National Guard is headquartered at the Oregon Military Department buildings in Salem.

 Overview

 Under the "Total Force" concept, Oregon Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Oregon ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Oregon Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with its federal obligations, the Oregon ANG may be activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.